gustaveroudproject/TEI-Roud/loadStandoffMapping/readme.md

 More about how to create these files [here](../createStandoffMapping).

-The files in this repo are examples.
+The files in this repo are **examples**.
 For the last version of the mapping used in the project "Gustave Roud. *Œuvres complètes*", see https://github.com/LaDHUL/oeuvres-roud/tree/master/mapping.

 ## Load the mapping into Knora (DSP)